stasgavrylov/lazy-reviewer/README.md

 ==========
 > For those who don't like to review lots of code, or vice versa.

 **Lazy Reviewer** is a Chrome extension that adds information on merge request diffs to PR section on GitHub and GitLab.
 It also allows you to sort all PRs by the amount of changes.
+Available from [Chrome Web Store](https://chrome.google.com/webstore/detail/lazy-reviewer/bhalbgkloajkkfflgafbaghiccfkdknf).

 GitHub:
 ![](http://i.imgur.com/49a67ZP.gif)